 In the past ten years dozens of pharmaceutical companies have been investigated and fined by the Justice Department regarding illegal marketing practices for off-label drug promotion and illicit doctor-kickback schemes.
 These unscrupulous actions have put millions of already vulnerable patients at risk for strokes, uncontrolled bleeding, kidney failure, gynecomastia, or harming their unborn child.
 Companies that manufacture and sell dangerous drugs face substantial government penalties, as well as civil action filed by wronged consumers.

 Bart Bernard is currently reviewing cases involving side effects of:

-To arrange a free drug lawsuit evaluation in Lafayette, Baton Rouge or Lake Charles, please contact our offices toll-free or submit the online contact form.
+To arrange a free drug lawsuit evaluation, please contact our offices toll-free or submit the online contact form.